zubairpeerzada7/fileReader/README.md

 Doc read and search (.docx, pdf, xlsx)

-To setup:
+To setup project:

+1. Clone project
+2. Then in the project directory terminal, run

          yarn install
+          or
+         npm install

-To run
+3. To run the project, in terminal run

          yarn start

-To build
-yarn build
+          or
+         npm run start